-If you think the time has come to step in and provide care for your elderly loved one, you should start by developing a plan that includes all family members.
-Consider allowing your elderly loved one to also participate in creating the plan.
+If you think the time has come to step in and provide care for your aging parent, you should start by developing a plan that includes all family members.
+Consider allowing your elderly loved one to also participate in creating the care plan.
 It’s best to start with small, easy changes that still allow your loved one to maintain his or her independence.

 Meet with an Elder Law Attorney

-To provide the best care for your elderly loved one, you need to ensure that you have the necessary legal protections in place.
+To provide the best care for your aging parent, you need to ensure that you have the necessary legal protections in place.
 An elder law attorney can help your loved one create documents that will allow you, or someone of their choosing, to make decisions for them in financial and medical matters.

 If you suspect that your loved one needs help, I encourage you to take these steps right away.
 We get a lot of calls from people who waited too long and are facing unnecessary financial and legal crises as a result.
 Don’t limit your options.
 Call our office at (916) 241-9661 to schedule a consultation for peace of mind knowing that you are doing everything possible to help your loved one.